 What is the best stainless steel lunch box in Australia?

-The questions worth asking of any brand before buying: what grade of steel is used, what silicone standard is used on the lids and seals, and has the finished product been independently lab tested?
-Greenvyne's lunch box and snack box range uses 304-grade stainless steel, FDA or LFGB-certified silicone parts and independent lab testing and certification on finished product.
+The questions worth asking of any brand before buying: what grade of steel is used, what silicone standard is used on the lids and seals, and has the finished product been independently lab tested rather than relying on supplier material certificates.

 What size stainless steel lunch box do I need?